MENU

 Advanced Degree Options

-Many of our computer science graduates pursue advanced degrees at Florida Tech or other prestigious graduate schools in fields such as database development, bioinformatics, networks and computer graphics.
+Many of our computer science graduates go on to advanced degrees at Florida Tech or other prestigious schools, specializing in areas such as cybersecurity, artificial intelligence, data science, bioinformatics, networks and computer graphics.

 Explore the Computer Science, B.S., Curriculum